Sir Robert Lynd Erskine Lowry, Baron Lowry1

 Rebecca Emelda Stevenson1

-Rebecca Emelda Stevenson was born on 17 May 1880 at South Shields, County Durham, England.1 She married William Arthur Butterfield, son of William Henry Butterfield and Anne Hodgkinson Oldham, on 19 November 1903 at West Ham, London, England.
-She died in November 1953 at age 73 at Bristol, Gloucestershire, England.1
+Rebecca Emelda Stevenson was born on 17 May 1880 at South Shields, County Durham, EnglandG.1 She was the daughter of Henry Stevenson and Mary McDonough.1 She married William Arthur Butterfield, son of Henry William Butterfield and Anne Hodgkinson Oldham, on 19 November 1903 at West Ham, London, EnglandG.
+She died on 26 November 1953 at age 73 at Bristol, EnglandG.1

 From 19 November 1903, her married name became Butterfield.1